Ottawa: Economy

-As of 2015, the region of Ottawa-Gatineau has the sixth-highest total household income of all Canadian metropolitan areas ($82,053), and the Ontario portion more directly overlapping the City of Ottawa has a higher household income ($86,451).
-The median household income after taxes in the City of Ottawa is $73,745 in 2016 was higher than the national median of $61,348.
-Ottawa's unemployment rate has remained below the national and provincial unemployment rates since 2006, with a rate of 5.2% in April 2022, low compared to the decade preceding.
-In 2019 Mercer ranks Ottawa with the third highest quality of living of any Canadian city, and 19th highest in the world.
-It is also rated the second cleanest city in Canada, and third cleanest city in the world.
+As of 2016, the region of Ottawa-Gatineau has the sixth-highest total household income of all Canadian metropolitan areas ($82,053), and the Ontario portion more directly overlapping the City of Ottawa has a higher household income ($86,451).
+The median household income after taxes in the City of Ottawa is $88,000 in 2021 was higher than the national median of $73,000.
+Prior to the COVID pandemic, Ottawa's unemployment rate has remained below the national and provincial unemployment rates since 2006, with a rate of 5.2% in April 2022, low compared to the decade preceding.
+Ottawa is ranked the best city in North America for quality of life by Numbeo, but falls short of other Canadian cities in other rankings such as Vancouver and Toronto in Mercer's rankings.

-Ottawa's primary employers are the Public Service of Canada and the high-tech industry, although tourism and healthcare also represent increasingly sizeable economic activities.
-The federal government is the city's largest employer, employing over 116,000 individuals from the National Capital Region.
-The national headquarters for many federal departments are in Ottawa, particularly throughout Centretown and in the Terrasses de la Chaudière and Place du Portage complexes in Hull.
+Ottawa's primary employer is the Public Service of Canada.
+The federal government is the city's largest employer, employing over 128,000 individuals from the National Capital Region as of 2016.
+The national headquarters for many federal departments are in Ottawa and Gatineau, particularly throughout Centretown, Tunneys Pasture, and in the Terrasses de la Chaudière and Place du Portage complexes in Hull.
 The National Defence Headquarters in Ottawa is the main command centre for the Canadian Armed Forces.
 It hosts the Department of National Defence.
-During the summer, the city hosts the Ceremonial Guard, which performs functions such as the Changing the Guard.

 As Canada's national capital, tourism is an important part of Ottawa's economy, particularly after the 150th anniversary of Canada, centred in Ottawa.
 The lead-up to the festivities saw much investment in civic infrastructure, upgrades to tourist infrastructure and increases in national cultural attractions.
-The National Capital Region annually attracts an estimated 22 million tourists, who spend about 2.2 billion dollars and support 30,600 jobs directly.
+Depending on methodology and source, the National Capital Region annually attracts an estimated 9.8 to 11 million tourists, who spend about 2.6 billion dollars and support approximately 23,000 jobs directly.

 Kanata Research Park is Canada's largest technology park.